m-mang/Silver-Window/README.md

 *This example shows three clicks/button presses from the player.*

 - **Show Example Box** - Shows an example box that can be dragged.
 - **End/Start Picture** - Connection points for picture nodes. `Start Picture` means the picture will be displayed at the same time as the text box, `End Picture` means the picture will be ended *before* the text box is displayed.
+Multiple picture nodes can be connected to the same dialogue node.

+    Picture nodes need to have a *start* connection, but the *end* connection can be left blank.
+In this scenario, the pictures will be ended when the script finishes.

 ### Picture Node